Kristina01111000/Kristina01111000.github.io/README.md

 title: Welcome to my homepage!

 description: This entire page is going to be edited later!
+----ADD C++ PROJECTS TO LIST BELOW----
 This is a list of my projects that I have worked on during the last 3 years.
 I know how to code in C++, Java, and Javascript.
-I also know some web development to make the projects easy to read.
+I also know web development!

 List of Projects: